notsag-dev/readable-streams/README.md

 ```

 ## Reading from generators
 Now, instead of reading information from files, let's read it from generators.
+This time let's just focus on the async iterators strategy.

 Generator example:
 ```JS